 Well, the first thing I’ve learned is that they Lead from the Heart of what matters.
-They are clear on their higher purpose – their Why1 – and think act and communicate starting from this place.
+They are clear on their Higher Purpose (Why).
+They think, act and communicate starting from this place.
 It is this clarity of purpose that permeates through everything they say and do.
-In fact, the ‘saying’ and ‘doing’ is just confirmation of what they believe.
-This is contagious, inspiring and creates trust, loyalty, and followership, all aspects that form the bedrock of leadership.
+In fact, the ‘saying’ and ‘doing’ is confirmation of what they believe.
+This is contagious, inspiring, creates trust, loyalty and followership, all aspects that form the bedrock of leadership.

 Knowing themselves: The first part of being a leader is to be the leader of your own life.
-To lead yourself you need to know yourself, and this starts with knowing your Why.
-When you know your Why and are serving this, you are the leader of your life.
+To lead yourself, you need to know yourself and this starts with knowing your Higher Purpose (Why).
+When you know your Higher Purpose (Why) and are serving this, you are the leader of your life.
 This creates the foundation for being authentic in how you communicate and act.

 Understanding being human: Being authentic requires us to acknowledge what it is to be human.
-Acknowledging the dance of love and fear that we all experience – that our mind is a survival mechanism and that we all want to make meaning of everything – is a start.
-But the real work is to acknowledge that we are all social animals that want to serve others and be loved and feel a sense of belonging.
+Acknowledging the dance of love and fear that we all experience – that our mind is a survival mechanism, that we all want to make meaning of everything – is a start.
+The real work is to acknowledge that we are all social animals that want to serve others, to be loved and feel a sense of belonging.

-Leading with your Heart often means going with your gut, what feels right – this isn’t your gut making decisions, but it is your limbic brain talking.
-And learning to listen to this very centre of our humanness is the start of understanding what it is to be human.
+Leading with your Heart often means going with your gut, what feels right – this isn’t your gut making decisions, it is your limbic brain talking.
+Learning to listen to this very centre of our humanness is the start of understanding what it is to be human.

-Relationship is the foundation: In business, the most enduringly successful organisations are led by those who actively focus time and effort on building relationship within their team, to their Why and to everyone’s true commitment to what they are at work on.
+Relationship is the foundation: In business, the most enduringly successful organisations are led by those who actively focus time and effort on building relationships within their team, to their Higher Purpose (Why) and to everyone’s true commitment to what they are at work on.
 Importantly, relationship is as much about just being with people as it is about doing things.
 This may seem obvious, yet how often do we perceive that our senior managers feel remote?
-Relationship is built at the water-cooler or over coffee as much as it is while engaged in day-to-day activity.
+Relationships are built at the water-coolers or over coffee as much as it is while we are engaged in day-to-day activity.

-The conclusions I have come to from knowing these inspiring people is this: They know their Why, they can articulate it well, and their lives are dedicated to bringing this into existence.
+The conclusions I have come to from knowing these inspiring people is this: They know their Higher Purpose, they can articulate it well and their lives are dedicated to bringing this into existence.
 Equally as important, though, is their love for people, their care for each and every person they meet.
 The more we can build caring into the work we do, the more we will all be able to progress.
-Caring is about understanding the profound affect our words and actions have on the lives of others and is a cornerstone of our humanness.
-Creating work that matters, engaging everyone in this process, and caring for those around you as family is key to Leading from your Heart.
+Caring is about understanding the profound affect our words and actions have on the lives of others and it is a cornerstone of our humanness.
+Creating work that matters, engaging everyone in this process, and caring for those around you is key to Leading from your Heart.

 Viktor Frankl wrote one of the sources from which true happiness ensues: